amcharts/amcharts4/.github/ISSUE_TEMPLATE/question.md

  - Search amCharts 4 documentation website.
 It contains hundreds of step-by-step articles, detailed tutorials, and even very niche demos: https://www.amcharts.com/docs/v4/

+ - Realize that this is not a support forum.
+Unclear, too complicated questions, or those that require debugging custom code, may not be answered.
 -->

 **Question**